liquity/bold/README.md

 This provides a credible way of eventually "filling the hole" created by bad debt (unlike other approaches such as the SP haircut, which depends on SP funds).
 No additional core system code nor additional governance features are required.
 Governance may simply propose to redirect BOLD interest to a burn address.

+If there is remaining collateral in the shutdown branch (albeit perhaps at zero USD value) and there are liquidateable Troves, Governance could alternatively vote to direct fees to a permissionless contract that deposits the BOLD to the SP of the shutdown branch and liquidates the Troves against those funds.
+The resulting collateral gains could, if they have non-zero value, be swapped on a DEX, e.g. for BOLD which could be then directed to LP incentives.
+All deposits and swaps could be handled permissionlessly by this governance-deployed contract.

 And some additional solutions that may help reduce the chance of bad debt occurring in the first place:

 6. **Restrict SP withdrawals when TCR < 100%**.
 This ensure that SP depositors can’t flee when their branch is insolvent, and would be forced to eat the loss.
 This could lead to less bad debt than otherwise.
 On the other hand, when TCR > 100%, the expectation of this restriction kicking in could force pre-empting SP fleeing, which may limit liquidations and make bad debt _more_ likely.
 An alternative would be to restrict SP withdrawals only when the LST-ETH price falls significantly below 1, indicating an adverse LST depeg event.

 7. **Pro-rata redemptions at TCR < 100% (branch specific, not routed)**.
 Urgent redemptions are helpful for shrinking the debt of a shut down branch when it is at `TCR > 100%`.
 However, at `TCR < 100%`, urgent redemptions do not help clear the bad debt.
 They simply remove all collateral and push it into its final state faster (and in fact, make it slightly worse since they pay a slight collateral bonus).
 At `TCR < 100%`, we could offer special pro-rata redemptions only on the shut down branch - e.g. at `TCR = 80%`, users may redeem 1 BOLD for $0.80 worth of collateral.
 This would (in principle) allow someone to completely clear the bad debt via redemption.
 At first glance it seems unprofitable, but if the redeemer has reason to believe the collateral is underpriced and the price may rebound at some point in future, they may believe it to be profitable to redeem pro-rata.

+**Conclusion**

 Ultimately, no measures have been implemented in the protocol directly, so the protocol may end up with some bad debt in the case of a branch shut down.
 In case of bad debt, there is a theoretical possibility that BOLD supply may be reduced by either users accidentally burning BOLD or that borrower's interest could be directed by governance to burn BOLD, which would restore its backing.

-**Extension: governance can liquidate and swap collateral gains**

-If there is remaining collateral in the shutdown branch (albeit perhaps at zero USD value) and there are liquidateable Troves, Governance could alternatively vote to direct fees to a permissionless contract that deposits the BOLD to the SP of the shutdown branch and liquidates the Troves against those funds.
-The resulting collateral gains could, if they have non-zero value, be swapped on a DEX, e.g. for BOLD which could be then directed to LP incentives.
-All deposits and swaps could be handled permissionlessly by this governance-deployed contract.

 ### 11 - Inaccurate calculation of average branch interest rate